-I am a Mother first.
-A full-time worker and Master Make-Up Artist second.
+I am a Mother, first.
+A full time freelance writer and blogger, second.
 And at last, a world renowned chef!
 At least in my eyes I am.
 I am a self- taught cook and I love it.
-Here is my philosophy: You have to eat to live, but that is all in how you make it.
+Here is my philosophy: Good food, good life.
 To me, any full course meal from a box, can, or that is handed to me through a window literally makes me cringe.
 Nothing against those who eat like that and I have myself been a victim of the latter, but eating fresh is how I like to live my life and is how I want my kids to live theirs, too.
 They catch onto habits through you, so let's make sure they are good ones.

 What You Talking Bout Willis?

 Growing up in a family full of passionate cooks and who at one time owned a restaurant that served amazing, memorable food for the soul, I was constantly surrounded by delicious food.
 From dinner at the restaurant most nights of the week, my Italian Aunt who could whip up an 8 course delectable Italian dinner from nothing, to Sunday dinner with just the immediate family, one would think I could have been born with a spatula in one hand.
 But that could not be any further from the truth.
 Sure I did love to eat all that amazing food, but did I know HOW to make it?
 No sir, not the slightest clue.
 Sure Mom and Dad would give me tips here and there, but they are more of the "When I am in this kitchen, get the hell-outta-my-way" kind of teachers.